Promotion excludes the following products:

 Charlotte Ree's Sticky Date Pudding With Rich Butterscotch Sauce

-Welcome to Put on a Spread, a new recipe series that celebrates our Spreads. by Bed Threads. tableware collection.
+Welcome to Put on a Spread, a recipe series that takes you inside the kitchens – and dining rooms – of some of our favourite home cooks.
 For this instalment author, baker and recipe developer, Charlotte Ree, shares her homesick cure of sticky date pudding with rich butterscotch sauce.

-It's a recipe whose batter can be made, baked and served all within an hour.
-The pudding is best served warm but don't worry if you are time poor and need to make in advance.
-You can serve with the warm butterscotch sauce or even heat up in the microwave.
+It’s a recipe that can be mixed, baked, and served in under an hour.
+The pudding is best served warm, but don’t worry if you’re short on time and need to make it ahead – just reheat it and serve with warm butterscotch sauce, or pop it in the microwave.

 Ingredients